RicardoTerraform/CKA/04-LifeCycle Management/Updates & Rollbacks/demo.md

 7º Change the strategy type to RECREATE and check the behaviour

 ![Alt Text](/00-images/lifecycle/update8.PNG)
-- As we can see after I changed the image the all pods were taken down and after that the 5 pods were up
+- As we can see after I changed the image and all pods were taken down and only after that the 5 pods were up